Inclusivity rational basis for diverse people to co-exist: Aitzaz

-As Dr Huma Baqai sat down with senior Pakistan Peoples Party leader Aitzaz Ahsan for a discussion on his book, titled ‘The Indus Saga’, in a session of the fourth Adab Festival on Saturday, she was mindful of the fact.
+As Dr Huma Baqai sat down with senior Pakistan Peoples Party leader Aitzaz Ahsan for a discussion on his book, titled ‘The Indus Saga’, in a session of the fourth Adab Festival, she was mindful of the fact.
 “Let’s keep politics out of here.
 We’ll talk largely about the book,” she said.

 In a brief introduction to the book, she said that it was first published in 1996, and since then has been translated into the Urdu and Sindhi languages.